10 Best GIC Rates in Canada (2023): Earn High-Interest

 But beware, anytime you tie your money up for a certain amount of time, your financial freedom is restricted.
 A good alternative to a GIC is to use a high-interest savings account (HISA).

-For example, EQ Bank has HISA rates and you get much more freedom with your money.
-The everyday savings rate is 2.50%, so it might not be worth it to get a locked-in GIC if you need the flexibility.
+For example, most banks have HISA rates, and you get much more freedom with your money, so it might not be worth it to get a locked-in GIC if you need the flexibility.

 Simplii GIC Rates